 A soft lockdown may be necessary to secure the campus.
 District and/or site administration will notify staff using CrisisGo and follow the Lockdown procedures attachment.

 Armed Assault on Campus

-- 1. Call 911 - 2.
-Institute Lockdown Hard lockdown procedures and shelter in place - 3.
+- 1. Call 911. - 2.
+Institute Lockdown utilizing Crisis Go app- "Hard lockdown" procedures and shelter in place. - 3.
 Remain on Lockdown until "All Clear" is instituted by the Sheriff's Department.

 Biological or Chemical Release